pstroka/autogen/README.md

 ```rust
 impl<'a, T, R: ?Sized> Struct<'a, T, R> where T: PartialEq {}
 ```
-The generics can also be applied to:
+Apart from the type itself, the generics can also be applied to:
-- arrays
+- arrays of the given type
-- slices
+- slices of the given type
-- references
+- references of the given type
-- pointers
+- pointers of the given type
+- tuples containing the given type
+- other types containing the given type as a generic argument
+- a combination of all of the above

-- tuples (the only restriction is that the tuple cannot contain different registered types)
+The only restriction is that the `impl` block cannot contain different registered types.
 ```rust
 #[autogen::register]
 struct Struct<'a, T, R: ?Sized>